-MSDE has established LRE targets for local school systems that require students with disabilities to receive special education and related services in a general education setting or a combined general education and special education setting.
-The current MSDE targets are to increase LRE A (in general education greater than 80 percent of the day) and decrease LRE C (removed from general education greater than 40 percent of the day-i.e., self-contained classrooms).
-It is assumed that as the number of students in LRE C decreases, students will transition into more inclusive environments.
-The LRE targets, which are closely monitored by MSDE, will ensure that established standards are met, and holds schools and local school systems accountable for student performance.
+MSDE has established LRE targets for LSSs that require students with disabilities to receive special education and related services in a general education setting or a combined general education and special education setting.
+The current MSDE targets are to increase LRE-A (in general education greater than 80 percent of the day) and decrease LRE-C (removed from general education greater than 40 percent of the day-i.e., self-contained classrooms).
+It is assumed that as the number of students in LRE-C decreases, students will transition into more inclusive environments.
+The LRE targets, which are closely monitored by MSDE, will ensure that established standards are met, and hold schools and LSSs accountable for student performance.

-According to the October 1, 2020, census data report from MSDE, 67.11 percent of students with disabilities were served in the general education environment, LRE A, and 14.56 percent of students with disabilities were served in LRE C. The MSDE targets remained the same for 2020.
-MCPS did not meet the MSDE target of 70.90 percent of students with disabilities served in LRE A, nor the MSDE target of 10.76 percent for students with disabilities served in LRE C.
+According to the October 1, 2021, census data report from MSDE, 67.29 percent of students with disabilities were served in the general education environment, LRE-A, and 15.55 percent of students with disabilities were served in LRE-C. MCPS did not meet the MSDE target of 71.00 percent of students with disabilities served in LRE A, nor the MSDE target of 11.75 percent for students with disabilities served in LRE-C.

 The MSDE monitoring priority area is to provide FAPE in the LRE.
 Measurable and rigorous targets are established.
-The MCPS LRE performance data and MSDE targets from October 2017 through October 2020 are indicated in the chart below:
+The MCPS LRE performance data and MSDE targets from October 2018, through October 2021, are indicated in the chart below:

-1 0100000000 01 1110 Inclusion Indicator October 2017 October 2018 October 2019 October 2020 MCPS LRE A 67.16% 67.45% 67.32% 67.11% MSDE Target for LRE A 70.40% 70.90% 70.90% 70.90% MCPS LRE C 13.85% 14.02% 14.04% 14.56% MSDE Target for LRE C 11.26% 10.76% 10.76% 10.76%
+Inclusion Indicator October 2018 October 2019 October 2020 October 2021 MCPS LRE-A 67.45% 67.32% 67.11% 67.29% MSDE Target for LRE-A 70.90% 70.90% 70.71% 71.00% MCPS LRE-C 14.02% 14.04% 14.56% 15.55% MSDE Target for LRE-C 10.76% 10.76% 12.00% 11.75%